phalpern/WG21-halpern/task_region_proposal-r2.md

 The class `task_region_handle` defines an interface for forking and joining parallel tasks.
-The `task_region` and `task_region_final` function templates create an object of type `task_region_handle` and pass a reference to the object to a user-provided invocable.
+The `task_region` and `task_region_final` function templates create an object of type `task_region_handle` and pass a reference to that object to a user-provided invocable.

 An object of class `task_region_handle` cannot be constructed, destroyed, copied, or moved except by the implementation of the task region library.
 Taking the address of a `task_region_handle` object via `operator&` or `addressof` is ill formed.
-The result obtaining its address by any other means is unspecified.
+The result of obtaining its address by any other means is unspecified.

 A `task_region_handle` is _active_ if it was created by the nearest enclosing